 1. Base Layers (Thermal Underwear)

-- Why: The weather can get cold, especially in the mornings and evenings, even during summer.
+Why: It can be cold, especially in the mornings and evenings, even during summer.

-- What to pack: Lightweight, moisture-wicking thermal tops and bottoms to keep you warm and dry.
+What to pack: Bring lightweight, moisture-wicking thermal tops and bottoms to keep you warm and dry.

 2. Mid-Layers (Insulating Layer)

-- What to pack: A fleece jacket or a down jacket is ideal for warmth.
-A softshell or light insulated jacket works well for moderate temperatures.
+What to pack: A fleece or down jacket is ideal.
+A softshell or light insulated jacket works well in milder weather.

 3. Outer Layer (Waterproof and Windproof)

-- Why: Puerto Natales is known for its strong winds and unpredictable rain, so a good waterproof and windproof jacket is essential.
+Why: The region is famous for strong winds and sudden rain, so a waterproof outer layer is essential.

-- What to pack: A durable, breathable rain jacket and pants, preferably with ventilation zippers.
-Consider a windbreaker or shell jacket for extra protection.
+What to pack: A breathable rain jacket and pants with ventilation zippers.
+A windbreaker or shell jacket adds extra protection.

 Full Day Tour to Torres del Paine National Park from Puerto Natales